 There’s really nothing like antique furniture, heavy silk curtains and fine china to yell ‘look at me, I’m fancy!’ – and Batty Langley’s has all of that in spades.

 It’s a totally charming hotel that also offers super-modern conveniences.

-I especially love the breakfast, which can either be enjoyed in bed (yes, please) or in the sun-filled terrace (also good.)
+We especially love the breakfast, which can either be enjoyed in bed (yes, please) or on the sun-filled terrace (also good.)

-There’s also 24-hour room service, which is always a good shout in my opinion.
+There’s also 24-hour room service, which is always a good shout in our opinion.